en_USEnglish

 Viruses and malware

-Data leakage
+Data leak

 Hacking

-The different security layers
+The different layers of security

-Physical safety
+Physical security

 Network security

 Network security aims to protect communications and data exchanges between computers and networks.
-This includes the use of firewalls, virtual private networks (VPNs), data encryption and intrusion detection to prevent network attacks.
+This includes the use of firewalls, virtual private networks (VPNs), data encryption, and intrusion detection to prevent network attacks.

 Application security